daily vol, reindexed to close

 This is the second of a series of blog posts summarising chapters from Advances in Financial Machine Learning by Marcos Lopez de Prado.
 These notes are concerned with ways to label financial data for machine learning applications.
 I augment the code with my own approaches.

-In this context labeling means identifying the dependent variable \(y_t\) in a way that it can be modeled efficiently to produce meaningful insights.
+In this context labeling means identifying the dependent variable

 The Fixed-Time Horizon Method